patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

     </>
     ```

-- Added the `EmptyStateHeader` component, which should be passed as an `EmptyStateIcon` to the `icon` prop.
-The main title should be passed to `titleText` prop.
-You can also explicitly specify a title's heading level with the `headingLevel` prop.
+- Added the `EmptyStateHeader` component, which should be passed as an `EmptyStateIcon` to the `icon` property.
+The main title should be passed to `titleText` property.
+You can also explicitly specify a title's heading level with the `headingLevel` property.

 Added the `EmptyStateFooter` component.
 It should wrap the content of an `EmptyStateBody` inside an `EmptyState`.
 This rule produces only warnings, but suggested changes are fixable via the `--fix` flag [(#8737)](https://github.com/patternfly/patternfly-react/pull/8737)

     Previous implementation: